nhsconnect/gpconnect/pages/appointments/appointments_consumer_sessions.md

 ## Consumer session - booking an appointment ##

-The sequence diagram below illustrates which individual API calls are required by a consumer to book an appointment at a GP practice in the simplest case.
-It describes interactions of the consumer with the provider FHIR endpoint at the practice, and does not include details of the prerequisite interactions with Spine services.
+The sequence diagram below illustrates which individual API calls are required by a consumer application to book an appointment at a GP practice in the simplest case.
+It describes interactions of the consumer application with the provider FHIR endpoint at the practice, and does not include details of the prerequisite interactions with Spine services.
 See [Spine integration illustrated](integration_illustrated.html) for details of an end-to-end appointment booking scenario with Spine service interactions included.

 ![Sequence diagram for booking an appointment - simplest case](images/appointments/sequence_book_simple.png)